Overview and Syllabus

 who post late also will not be given a choice of discussion topics.

 to be one of the first few students to answer the discussion group

 topic, so that you don't have the pressure of reading a long discussion

-and coming up with something "new".
+and coming up with something "original".

 that earlier week's posting to see if your instructor posted a